 Nothing Loved is Ever Lost

 2020 has sucked.
 It has really sucked.
 I lost my mom in June.
 Lost my mother in-law in September.
-And lost Miss Kitty, who was 20 years young, this week.
+And this week we lost Miss Kitty who was 20 years young.
 “The earth will never be the same againRock, water, tree, iron, share this greifAs distant stars participate in the pain.
-A candle snuffed, a falling...
+A candle snuffed, a...
 Continue Reading →

 Whoa Monday